nvk681/Gumo/README.md

 ## ElasticSearch

-The content of the web page will be stored alsone with the url, and a hash.
+The content of the web page will be stored along with the url, and a hash.
 The index for the elastic search can be selected through config.json index attribute.
 If the index already exists in the elastic search it will be used, else it will create one.

 **id**: hash,
 **index**: config.index,
 **type**: 'pages',
 **body**: JSON.stringify(page content)

 ## GraphDB

 The sitemap of all the traversed pages is stored in a convenient graph.
 The following structure of nodes and relationships is followed: